yihanseattle/Camera2Module/README.md

 The camera app for Rokid Glass can take pictures and videos.
 Saves the file to `sdcard\DCIM\` folder.
 The user can swipe between picture and video mode by swiping on the touch bar.

+## Basic App Features:

+1. Take photo
+- Click shutter button to take single photo
+{F2188, layout=left, size=full, alt="a duckling"}

+2. Record video
+- Click shutter button to start recording.
+It should be time duration at the shutter button when recording is in progress.
+Click again to stop recording.
+{F2189, layout=left, size=full, alt="a duckling"}
+{F2190, layout=left, size=full, alt="a duckling"}

+## Default File Path

+`sdcard\DCIM\`

 ---
 ## Android API: